Best Secure Client Portals for Tax Practices in 2026

 - Integrated e-signature capabilities streamline Form 8879 and engagement letter signing

-- Mobile-responsive design allows clients to upload documents from smartphones
+- Mobile-responsive design allows clients to upload documents directly from smartphones

 - Direct integration with tax software (Drake, Lacerte, ProSeries, UltraTax) eliminates manual file transfers